 - You and your passengers must always wear a seatbelt while driving.

-- Speed is measured in kilometres per hour (120 km/hr is typically the fastest speed allowable, and only on certain highways, 50 km/hr is the regular city speed, while it may be lower in certain urban zones).
+- Speed is measured in kilometres per hour and the maximum permitted speed may vary by province (120 km/hr is typically the fastest speed allowable, and only on certain highways, 50 km/hr is the regular city speed, while it may be lower in certain urban zones).

 - Drive on the right side of the road.

 - Pedestrians always have the right of way.

 - Cyclists must also follow the rules of the road, but drivers must be aware of them.

 - If your lane is clear, you may take a right turn on a red light.
 This move is prohibited in the city of Montréal, and anywhere where signs have marked that the turn is illegal.

 - Full stop at stop signs; at a four-way stop, take turns driving through in order of arrival at the stop.